learn-academy-2020-charlie/week-1-assessment-ericagates/interview-questions.md

 2. What is the difference between map and filter?

-  Your answer: Map iterates through an array, will do what you want to it, and return an array of values of the same size.
-But a filter will iterate through an array an, filter it how you tell it to, and return values that only meet your conditions.
+  Your answer: Map iterates through an array, perform the user defined operation on each element in the array, and return a new array of the same size.
+But a filter will iterate through an array an, filter the values that meet the user defined conditions, perform the user defined operation on those values, and return values that only meet your conditions.

   Researched answer: Map returns a new array of elements where you have applied some function on the element so that it changes the original element (typically).
 Filter will only return elements where the function you specify returns a value of true for each element passed to the function. (https://forum.freecodecamp.org/t/the-difference-between-map-and-filter/277659)